kshi36/teleport-backend-challenge/design.md

 * Jobs will run directly on the server machine on demand and remain in-memory.
 The service will not provide scheduling of jobs.
 * Completed jobs and outputs will be stored in-memory until the service is closed.
 There is no persistent storage of job logs, such as in an external database.
 * To simplify authentication, tokens will be pre-generated and mapped to user IDs.
 This determines if users can access the service functions.
 In addition, the HTTPS connection will use a self-signed TLS certificate, and the CLI client will be configured to trust this certificate explicitly.
+The TLS configuration will enforce TLS version 1.3 and use defaults from Go’s `crypto/tls` library for secure cipher suites.
 * The authorization scheme allows users to only operate on jobs started by them, while admins can operate on any job in the system.
 The prototype will not focus on an allow-list of commands users can run.
 * The CLI and API server will be designed to run on the same machine running the service (localhost).